modelscope/data-juicer/docs/operators/filter/perplexity_filter.md

 # perplexity_filter

-Filter to keep samples with a perplexity score below a specified maximum value.
+Filter to keep samples with perplexity score in a specified range.

 This operator computes the perplexity of text samples using a Hugging Face tokenizer and a KenLM language model.
 It retains samples with a perplexity score less than or equal to